Portable Device Power with Fuel Cell Technology

 Hydrogen filling system for fuel cell electric vehicles that prevents freezing of the fueling receptacle during fast hydrogen filling and overheating of the hydrogen tank.
 The system uses a buffer line connected between the fuel supply line and the fueling receptacle.
 Heat from compressed hydrogen flowing through the buffer line is used to warm the receptacle during filling, preventing freezing.
 A temperature sensor monitors the buffer line hydrogen temperature to detect tank overheating and avoids filling further.

-11. Waste Heat Utilization in Fuel Cell Vehicles for Efficient Hydrogen Release
+11. Thermal Management System with Waste Heat Transfer for Solid-State Hydrogen Storage in Fuel Cell Vehicles

 Hyundai Motor Company, Kia Motors Corporation, 2020